Current ThreatQ Version Filter

 The CISA Advisories CDF consumes data provided by the CISA to notify organizations about threats that exist on the Internet.

-The CISA Advisories CDF provides the following feed:
+The integration provides the following feed:

-• CISA Advisories - creates a ThreatQ Alert Event and any related objects
+• CISA Advisories - creates a ThreatQ Alert Event and any related objects.

 The integration ingests the following system objects: